 4 cr Introduction to the scientific method as applied to behavior.
 Emphasis is on the development of scientific attitudes as well as the development of the basic research skills of data collection, analysis and interpretation.
+This course fulfills the Gen Ed computing requirement for Psychology majors.

 Prerequisite: PSY 1010.
 Spring